blockai-unofficial/test-common-wallet/README.md

 //will create, sign, and (optionally) propagate a transaction. callback should be of (err, response) cw.createTransaction({
   valueInBTC: (the amount of btc to be transacted),
-  destinationAddress: (the address your Common Wallet object will be sending btc to) }, callback);
+  destinationAddress: (the address your Common Wallet object will be sending btc to),
+  proagate: (true or false if you want to propagate the tx.
+Will default to false) }, callback);
 ```